Last updated: 2 April 2020

 So there you have it.

-Ten remarkable leaders whose vision, perseverance and commitment to their values helped them rise up in the face of adversity and achieve almost impossible triumphs.
+Ten inspiring leaders whose vision, perseverance and commitment to their values helped them rise up in the face of adversity and achieve almost impossible triumphs.

-Learning more about their incredible stories has given us more of an insight into what it takes to become an inspiring leader, how about you?
+Learning more about their incredible stories and how they have redefined leadership has given us more of an insight into what it takes to become an inspiring leader, how about you?

 If you’re interested in honing your leadership skills so you too can become a respected and more influential leader – we have a special treat for you: